Elasticity of a function

 It is thus the ratio of the relative (percentage) change in the function's output $f(x)$ with respect to the relative change in its input $x$, for infinitesimal changes from a point $(a, f(a))$.
 Equivalently, it is the ratio of the infinitesimal change of the logarithm of a function with respect to the infinitesimal change of the logarithm of the argument.
-Generalisations to multi-input-multi-output cases also exist in the literature.
+Generalizations to multi-input–multi-output cases also exist in the literature.

 The elasticity of a function is a constant $\alpha$ if and only if the function has the form $f(x) = C x ^ \alpha$ for a constant $C>0$.

 The elasticity at a point is the limit of the arc elasticity between two points as the separation between those two points approaches zero.

-The concept of elasticity is widely used in economics and Metabolic Control Analysis; see elasticity (economics) and Elasticity coefficient respectively for details.
+The concept of elasticity is widely used in economics and metabolic control analysis (MCA); see elasticity (economics) and elasticity coefficient respectively for details.